Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or abandoned their Christian faith.

 For most people, the catalyst for examining faith is often a crisis.
 For example, something terrible happens, and we question why God allowed it.
 Or we have applied what we believe to be biblical truth without experiencing what we think it has promised.

-3. Faith deconstruction is frequently a reaction to a church culture that does not reflect the values that it teaches.
+Faith deconstruction is frequently a reaction to a church culture that does not reflect its teaching values.

 Pastors are to be servants to God’s people, not wolves who use their position of power to fleece the sheep.